Amar-Gill/amar-vault/blog-posts/react-leaflet-custom-control.md

+TLDR
-how to create a custom control element and add it to the map in a react app
+how to create a custom control element and add it to a leaflet map in a react app

-packages
-- leaflet
-- react-leaflet
-- @geoapify/geocoder-autocomplete

 Leaflet is a great package to easily integrate map and GIS functionality into your web application.
 Bonus points for being open source so you don't need to rely on Google Maps (which is also a great option).